 Bright provides a client, cm-cluster-extension, to set up and launch a CX-OS.
-The client can run on the head node of the Bright OpenStack cluster itself, or from a remote location.
-Bursting in Bright Cluster Manager versions 8.1 is possible into Bright Cluster Manager versions 7.3, 8.0, and 8.1 running Bright OpenStack.
+It is run from the head node of a client cluster.
+Bursting in Bright Cluster Manager version 8.2 is possible into Bright Cluster Manager host clusters of versions 8.0, 8.1, and 8.2 that are running Bright OpenStack.